The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: Strict SPC-structures and the group actions

-Let $p$ be a point that is not a horospherical endpoint or a singleton corresponding an lens-shaped end or a pseudo-reduced ends of $B$.
+(III) Let $p \in \Bd \torb$ be a point that is not in a horospherical endpoint or a singleton corresponding an lens-shaped p-end of radial or totally geodesic type of $B$.
 We show that $p$ is a conical limit point.
-This will complete our proof.
+This will complete our proof by Theorem 0.1 of \cite{Yaman}.